Nonlinear potential theory and Ricci-pinched 3-manifolds: Introduction

-By the Bishop–Gromov theorem the parameter $\alpha$ is in $(0, 2]$ and condition \cref{superquadratic} is independent of the point $q\in M$.
+By Bishop--Gromov theorem the parameter $\alpha$ is in $(0, 2]$, and it is independent of the point $q\in M$, while the constant $\kst_{\mathrm{vol}}$ could depend on it.
 We say that $M$ has {\em superquadratic} volume growth if $\alpha\in (1, 2]$ and {\em Euclidean volume growth} if $\alpha=2$.
-In the latter case $(M,g)$ has strictly positive {\em asymptotic volume ratio}
+In the latter case, $(M,g)$ has strictly positive {\em asymptotic volume ratio}

 The aim of this short note is to provide a new proof of the following result. \begin{theorem} Let $(M,g)$ be a complete, connected, noncompact, Ricci–pinched Riemannian $3$–manifold.
 Suppose that $(M,g)$ has superquadratic volume growth.
-Then, $(M,g)$ is flat. \end{theorem}
+Then, $(M,g)$ is isometric to $\R^3$. \end{theorem}

-\cref{main} is contained in Deruelle–Schulze–Simon~\cite[Theorem 1.3]{deruelle_initialstabilityRicciflow_2022} and proved by Huisken-Körber~\cite[Theorem 12]{huisken_inversemeancurvatureflow_2023} employing the inverse mean curvature flow.
-The experts will quickly realize that our proof resemble the one by Huisken-Körber, that is intimately based on the monotonicity of the Willmore functional along the inverse mean curvature flow in Ricci-pinched manifolds.
-Here, we replace the inverse mean curvature flow with $p$-harmonic potentials with $p\in (1,2)$ and the the Willmore functional with a suitable proxy defined in \cref{monotone_F}.
-Crucial in \cite{huisken_inversemeancurvatureflow_2023} is the use of both Gauss equation and Gauss-Bonnet theorem.
-The main technical difficulty of our note is the lack of the regularity needed to talk about the Euler characteristic and of the topological properties of the level sets and thus of Gauss-Bonnet theorem.
+\cref{main} is contained in Deruelle--Schulze--Simon~\cite[Theorem 1.3]{deruelle_initialstabilityRicciflow_2022} and proved by Huisken--Körber~\cite[Theorem 12]{huisken_inversemeancurvatureflow_2023} employing the inverse mean curvature flow.
+The experts will quickly realize that our proof resembles the one by Huisken--Körber, that is intimately based on the monotonicity of the Willmore functional along the inverse mean curvature flow in Ricci-pinched manifolds.
+Here, we replace the inverse mean curvature flow with $p$-harmonic potentials with $p\in (1,2)$ and the Willmore functional with a suitable proxy defined in \cref{monotone_F}.
+Crucial in \cite{huisken_inversemeancurvatureflow_2023} is the use of both the Gauss equation and Gauss--Bonnet theorem.
+The main technical difficulty of our note is the lack of the regularity required to define the Euler characteristic and of the topological properties of the level sets and thus of Gauss--Bonnet theorem.
 We overcome this issue thanks to a weak version of the theorem recently shown in \cite{benatti_finepropertiesnonlinearpotentials_2024}.